whatthehecker/switch-bot/controller/serial-protocol.md

 Commands are sent in plain-text over serial to the controller.
 The used baud rate is 115200, the configuration is Arduino's default of 8N1.
 Commands are separated by newline characters (`\n`).
-The controller executes each command immediately when it receives a full line of text and does not send any acknowledgement (for now).
-This is done so that no time is wasted waiting for acknowledgement which takes too long in cases where a complex series of commands has to be executed in a quick succession (imagine rotating one of the joysticks evenly to walk a circle in a game).
+The controller executes each command immediately when it receives a full line of text.
+It might send some debug diagnostics data as a response, but this is only for debugging and should not be interpreted as an acknowledgement.

-A command may only contain the data it is supposed to have.
-If there's any trailing data before the newline or the command is not one of the commands defined below, it is invalid.
-Invalid commands are silently discarded.
+A command may only contain the data it is specified to contain.
+If there's additional data before the newline or the command is not one of the commands defined below, it is invalid and will be silently discarded.

 ## Command prefixes
 - T: Tap button.
 Holds and then shortly after releases a button again, similar to when you manually tap a button.